Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 * The memory accesses are random, since they depend on the word ID and therefore the content of each document.

-* The `profile_weights` array is 128 MB and would have to stored in DDR attached to the FPGA.
+* The size of `profile_weights` array is 128 MB and has to be stored in DDR memory connected to the FPGA.
 Non-sequential accesses to DDR are big performance bottlenecks.
-Since accesses to the `profile_weights` array are random, implementing this function on the FPGA wouldn't provide much performance benefit, And since this function takes only about 11% of the total running time, we can keep this function on the CPU.
+Since accesses to the `profile_weights` array are random, implementing this function on the FPGA wouldn't provide much performance benefit, And since this function takes only about 11% of the total running time, we can keep this function on host CPU.

 Based on this analysis of the algorithm, you will not offload the "Compute Document Score" code section and will only offload the "Compute Output Flags from Hash" code section of `compute_score_fpga.cpp` on FPGA.

 ## Run the Application on the FPGA

 For the purposes of this lab, we have implemented the FPGA accelerator with an 8x parallelization factor.
 It processes 8 input words in parallel, producing 8 output flags in parallel each clock cycle.
 Each output flag is stored as byte and indicates whether the corresponding word is present in the search array.
 Since each word requires two calls to the MurmurHash2 function, this means that the accelerator performs 16 hash computations in parallel.
 In addition, we have optimized the host application to efficiently interact with the parallelized FPGA-accelerator.
-The result is an application which runs significantly faster thanks for FPGAs and AWS F1 instances.
+The result is an application which runs significantly faster.
+Thanks for FPGAs and AWS F1 instances.

 1. Run the following make command for running optimized application on FPGA